 Visit the Mount Vernon cultural district and stop at Brew House No. 16, a historic century-old firehouse-turned-restaurant, to enjoy one of the house-brewed beers paired with traditional and contemporary pub fare.

 The Brewer’s Art is an upscale brewpub set in a grand Mount Vernon townhouse where you can try any of the six house-made Belgian-style beers on tap.
 Take your pint in the elegant upstairs lounge or catacomb-like basement bar.

 Pratt Street Ale House serves up beer from one of Baltimore’s oldest and longest-running breweries, Oliver Brewery.
 This English-style brewpub offers a range of beer styles, including blonde, bitter and brown ales.

 While Max’s Taphouse doesn’t brew its own beer, the stalwart drinkery features 140 rotating drafts, five hand-pumped cask ales and an international collection of some 1,200 bottled beers in stock.
 You can drink in the beer with a side of sports on any of the Taphouse’s 18 TVs.

-For more reasons to visit Baltimore, head to baltimore.org.This post is a sponsored collaboration between Visit Baltimore and Philadelphia magazine's advertising department.
+For more reasons to visit Baltimore, head to baltimore.org.This is a paid partnership between Visit Baltimore and Philadelphia Magazine's City/Studio